 It also makes the list of our favourite Italian coastal towns.
 Beach time, especially during the hot summers, is like a national sport for Italians, and they come here to play.

 Palinuro is a place for relaxing and unwinding.
 There isn’t that much to do other than just enjoy the outdoors and live the famous la dolce vita.
 We did and loved every part of it.
 The best part was that we could bring our dogs on the beach, which made this experience even better.

-While the Amalfi Coast is famous for its many towns, the beautiful Ravello takes the top spot of our favourite town in Amalfi.
+While the Amalfi Coast is famous for its many towns, the beautiful Ravello takes the top spot for our favourite town.
 Perched high above the rocky coast, Ravello has breathtaking views of the towns below it and reaches all the way down to the coast.
 Add in charming villas, quaint shops and elaborate gardens, and it’s easy to see why so many, including the composer Richard Wagner, fall in love with this place.

 The stunning views of the Tyrrhenian Sea make this a top spot on our list of our favourite Italian coastal towns.
 Having been to Ravello twice, it’s hard to believe that most people travelling to the Amalfi Coast never make it there.

 Ravello is also home to one of the oldest and most renowned music festivals in Italy.
 Because of that, it’s known as the City of Music.
 The concerts, held at the impressive Villa Rufolo restored by the Scottish philanthropist Francis Neville Reid, are a nice addition to Ravello’s appeal.